mamysa/Langjam2025-StackingTrouble/README.md

 # Building/Running

-This project is using Go 1.23.5 (not tested with newer versions) and `raylib-go.
+This project is using Go 1.23.5 (not tested with newer versions) and `raylib-go`.
 Binaries for macOS and Windows are provided on the Releases page.
-The Windows binary includes `start` batch file for convenience.
+The Windows version includes `run-stacking-trouble` batch file for convenience, and MacOs version includes `run-stacking-trouble.sh`.

 The game can be run `bla-run stacking-trouble.bla`.
 Additionally, there are a few other command line arguments.